 Llangoedmor House is a superb base for walkers, wildlife enthusiasts or those just seeking a quiet retreat in a beautiful place.

 Sleeps 6 (4 adults + 2 children in bunks)

-Llangoedmor House is a well fitted, efficient kitchen with its black and red quarry tiled floor, an electric cooker and oven, microwave, a fridge and a Nespresso coffee machine and a washing machine.
+Llangoedmor House is a well fitted, efficient kitchen with its black and red quarry tiled floor, an electric cooker and oven, microwave, dishwasher, fridge and a Nespresso coffee machine and a washing machine.
 There's a small (counter top) freezer in the cupboard under the stairs.